Sierra Madre, California: 1980s and 1990s

 In 1981, Sierra Madre celebrated the centennial of its founding, complete with a Centennial Royal Court and dance, a special Historical Society dinner, and rides on a Pacific Electric red car brought back to town on Independence Day weekend.
-On February 28, 1983, Queen Elizabeth visited the British Home and greeted each resident of the small town.
-In April 1999, "The Weeping Wall Veterans' Memorial," designed by Lew Watanabe, was dedicated in Memorial Park.

 Recent history

 In 2003, the groundbreaking ceremony for the Senior Housing Project on Esperanza Avenue was held.
 The affordable housing project includes 46 units designed by PBWS Architects and developed by the Foundation for Quality Housing.
 Later that year, the Veterans' Photo Wall, spearheaded by John Grijalva, was dedicated in Memorial Park.
 In 2007, Sierra Madre celebrated the centennial of its incorporation as a California city.
 Sierra Madre also won the All-America City Award given by the National Civic League.
 That same year, the refurbished World War I cannon in Memorial Park was dedicated.

 In March 2008, the Milton & Harriet Goldberg Recreation Area was dedicated, as the city's first such pocket park in over 30 years.
 In 2009, the Sierra Madre Historical Preservation Society published Southern California Story: Seeking the Better Life in Sierra Madre by Michele Zack.

+In 2023, the city asked the California Department of Fish and Wildlife to change its approach to dealing with bears in the city.